The most popular book the year you were born

 2005: 'The Broker' by John Grisham

-"The Broker" is a suspense novel about Joel Backman, a disgraced Washington D.C. power broker who is forced to hide in Bologna, Italy, after a presidential pardon places him out of jail and into the crosshairs of enemies who want his secrets.
+"The Broker" is a suspense novel about Joel Backman, a disgraced Washington D.C. power broker forced to hide in Bologna, Italy, after a presidential pardon places him out of jail and into the crosshairs of enemies who want his secrets.
 An international espionage thriller, "The Broker" takes the reader through a world of CIA agents, deception, and conspiracy.

 2006: 'For One More Day' by Mitch Albom